If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 Manufacturer Recommendations

-Some toners and developers are also indicated for professional use only.
-You should not purchase them to use at home.
+Some toners and developers are marked for professional use only.
+Avoid using these at home.

 How To Use Toner With Developer